Netcracker/KubeMarine/docs/public/Installation.md

     Search for address at `services.kubeadm.networking.podSubnet`.
 By default, `10.128.0.0/14` for IPv4 or `fd02::/48` for IPv6.
   * TCP & UDP traffic is allowed for service subnet between the nodes inside the cluster.
     Search for address at `services.kubeadm.networking.serviceSubnet`.
 By default, `172.30.0.0/16` for IPv4 or `fd03::/112` for IPv6.
+* It is recommended that DNS for cluster nodes is configured over DHCP.
+For more information see [`resolv.conf` section](#resolvconf).

 **Warning**: `Kubemarine` works only with `firewalld` as an IP firewall, and switches it off during the installation.
 If you have other solution, remove or switch off the IP firewall before the installation.